stefan1981/docs/linux-commands.md

-pushd                save current directory in the dir-stack pwd                  print working directory scp                  copy files to/from a remote machine tail                 show end of file uname                show os version unzip                unzip files
+pushd                save current directory in the dir-stack pwd                  print working directory scp                  copy files to/from a remote machine tac                  display content of a file in reverse order tail                 show end of file uname                show os version unzip                unzip files